EduRMoraes/Portifolio/Narrative Design/MyProject02.md

 If he makes a mistake or targets the wrong person, he must bear the consequences himself.

-This establishes an important principle of his power:

-> **Justice must remain balanced, even when it hurts the person enforcing it.**

 ---

 ## The Evolution of the Ability